Laws & Rights

 If not at the oversize baggage claim area, more responsible airlines will be holding your gun case behind their customer service desk.
 If you don’t see your case at the oversize baggage claim area, chances are your gun case is at your airline’s respective customer service area.

-I’ve even been questioned by the attendants if that is indeed a gun case, and I am under no obligation to tell them what’s in the case.
-I usually just politely reply that I am there to collect my property and calmly thank them for doing their job.
+I’ve even been questioned by the attendants if it’s indeed a gun case, and I am under no obligation to tell them what’s in the case.
+I usually just politely reply, I am there to collect my property and calmly thank them for doing their job.

-Ground transportation from the airport
+9. Ground Transportation from the Airport

 Again, the situation will always dictate your interactions.
-If you can tell that they are gun-friendly, use this as an opportunity to show them just how easy it is to fly with firearms by holding yourself to a higher standard.
+If you can tell they are gun-friendly, use this as an opportunity to show them just how easy it is to fly with firearms by holding yourself to a higher standard.

 Military Arms Channel shows a video about flying with firearms: